CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Benchmark

-\textbf{Shuffle-E (\cref{fig:Shuffle-E}):} The \textit{goal} is to restore a shuffled scene to its original order, via swapping image patches (tiles). \textit{Input} is a starting shuffled image ($\mathcal{I}_0$), the final restored image ($\mathcal{I}_g$), and the initial sequence of image patch swaps. \textit{Step completion} is correct sequence of swaps to generate the restored image. \textit{Error Detection} is skipped here, as one initial erroneous swap will cascade into subsequent incorrect swaps, breaking the one-error assumption applied to other datasets (limitations ~\cref{sec:limitations}).
-ImageNet~\cite{imagenet} sampled uniformly from each class totaling 1000 images were used.
+\textbf{Shuffle-E} (\figno{\cref{fig:Shuffle-E}}): Here, the objective is to recover (reconstruct) the original image by swapping shuffled image patches. \textit{Input} is a starting shuffled image ($\mathcal{I}_0$), the final restored image ($\mathcal{I}_g$), and the initial sequence of image patch swaps.
+Dataset contains 1000 uniformly sampled ImageNet~\cite{imagenet} images across all classes.

-\textbf{Robo-VQA-E (\cref{fig:Robo-VQA}):} The \textit{goal} is to manipulate / re-organize the objects via a robot, collected in the real-word scenarios.
-The dataset (restructured ROM~\citep{robovqa}) consists of 350 image pairs, curated by us (humans). \textit{Inputs} include starting ($\mathcal{I}_0$) image, final image ($\mathcal{I}_g$), and a sequence of initial actions for object placements.
-A suboptimal error might involve unnecessarily picking of objects, arbitrarily placements, manipulate an out-of-scene object, invalid action (\eg open a already open door), \etc \textit{Goal} is the remaining sequence of object placements to get final organization.
+\textbf{Robo-VQA-E} (\figno{\cref{fig:Robo-VQA}}): Goal is to perform a sequence of actions to re-organize real-world objects in an initial scene ($\mathcal{I}_0$) to reach desired arrangement ($\mathcal{I}_g$).
+The dataset (modified ROM~\cite{robovqa}) contains 350 curated image-text pairs. \textit{Inputs}: starting scene, target scene, and a sequence of initial object placement actions.